mondaycom/welcome-apps/apps/monday-code-fullstack-example/README.md

 With these two things running all changes should update in real time and allow local dev on localhost:5173

+You will often need to manually do a npm run build in the client to see changes reflected locally.

+Also to note local uses an API key and deployed used an oauth token.
+So certain things might not work the same.

 Local dev runs in strict mode for react, you will see things render 2x.
 You can remove this in the clients App.js file if desired.

 ## Notes